 Your planning to get married soon!

 During marital bliss moments it can be difficult to sort out contingent exit plan.
 How do you get married and remain financially safe.
-The standard method is to for both finances to disclose all with an attorney to write up a prenup agreement, the divorce plan.
+The standard method is to for both of you to disclose all with an attorney to write up a prenup agreement, the divorce plan.

-First you need to have ‘that’ conversation with your finance.
+First you need to have ‘that’ conversation with your fiancé.
 This is often the most difficult part of the process.
 Others are quite comfortable having this conversation about money, assets, and credit.

-Secondly, both finances list a full inventory of their assets and liabilities.
+Secondly, both of you list a full inventory of assets and liabilities.
 These are given to the attorney who will draft up the contract.
-You and your finance discuss what is our divorce plan.
-You recognize that a fair percentage of marriages end up in divorce.
+You and your fiancé agree upon a divorce plan recognizing that a fair percentage of marriages terminate sooner than you envisioned.

 Third is that both parties need to be aware that a prenup agreement can be contested in court.
-No matter how strong or clear the agreement, either spouse can hire an attorney who will challenge it on some basis.
+No matter how strong or clear the agreement, either of you can hire an attorney who will challenge it on some basis.

-Imagine the relief of knowing you avoided this assets & liabilities questionnaire with your finance.
-However, it remains wise to discuss credit scores and approach to money with each other.
+Imagine the relief of knowing you avoided this assets & liabilities questionnaire with your fiancé.
+However, it remains wise for the health and well being of your marriage to discuss credit scores and approach to money with each other.

-A prenup trust also eliminates any potential ‘step-parent’ interference with children.
+A trust also eliminates any potential ‘step-parent’ interference with children.
 If you have a college education fund or medical expenses they remain under your control.
 You don’t need any more family conflicts.
-Keep it clean, use a prenup trust to carry out your plans without interference.
+Keep it clean, use the trust to carry out your plans without interference.